Transport in Kyiv: Kyiv Urban Rail

 In 2010, Kyiv Urban Electric Train service began, running at four to ten minute intervals throughout the day around the city centre and serving many of Kyiv's inner suburbs.
 There are many stops with transfers to the Kyiv Metro.

 In 2019, the city train operated only in rush hours from 07:00–10:00 and 16:00–20:00.
 Trains were very often cancelled or delayed.
 As a rule every day more than 40% of the rides were cancelled.

 Transport to airports

 Passengers can get from Zhuliany Airport by trolleybus No 9 to Kyiv Passenger Railway Terminal and Palace of Sports, near the centre of the city.
 Passengers can get from Boryspil Airport by the Kyiv Boryspil Express.
 One ride costs ₴80.
 Tickets are available in ticket machines in the airport and from a train conductor.

 Fare

 There are no timed tickets for public transport in Kyiv.
 Each ride should be paid for in each bus, trolleybus, tram, or metro.
-Passengers can pay for their ride by Kyivsmartcard or a ticket with a QR code.
+Passengers can pay for their ride by tapping Apple / Google Pay phone, Kyiv Tsyfrovyi app, Kyiv Tsyfrovyi plastic card or a paper ticket with a QR code.
 One can buy tickets on the internet and just validate them from a smartphone screen or buy them in a ticket machine, located at metro stations or some vendors.

 In buses, trams and trolleybuses operated by Kyivpastrans, one ride costs ₴8.
 These prices are the same in the metro.